redomino/redomino.tabsandslides/README.txt

 Portlets
 ------------
-This product provides two portlets.For each portlet you can choose among three different views:
+This product provides two portlets.
+For each portlet you can choose among three different views:

 - **Gallery**
 - **Tabs**